-Subsequent to year-end, the Company implemented a centralised, 3-year forward-looking capital management plan in line with the Board-approved Capital Management Framework.
-The purpose of the Capital Management Framework is to provide a clearly defined, documented and mandatory approach and principles in the capital planning process.
+The Company implemented a centralised 3-year forward-looking capital management plan in line with the Board-approved Capital Management Framework.
+The purpose of the Capital Management Framework is to provide a clearly defined documented and mandatory approach and principles in the capital planning process.
 Effective capital management ensures that BBSL:

-- meets individual capital ratios required by the Bank of Botswana; - meets the Board approved target capital ratios; - generates sufficient capital to support overall business strategy; - makes capital allocation decisions as part of the strategic and financial planning review, taking into consideration the return on regulatory capital; and - achieves a return above the cost of equity.
+- meets individual capital ratios required by the Bank of Botswana; - meets the Board approved target capital ratios; - generates sufficient capital to support overall business strategy; - makes capital allocation decisions as part of the strategic and financial planning review taking into consideration the return on regulatory capital; and - achieves a return above the cost of equity.

-In terms of the Capital Management Framework, the Board and Senior Management assess the appropriateness of the Capital Plan which is presented to the various governance forums (ALCO on a monthly basis and Risk Committee on a quarterly basis) in light of any change in the Company's risk profile and other relevant factors.
+In terms of the Capital Management Framework the Board and Senior Management assess the appropriateness of the Capital Plan which is presented to the various governance forums (ALCO on a monthly basis and the Finance and Audit Committee on a quarterly basis) considering any change in the Company's risk profile and other relevant factors.